tasoo-oos/twitch-getm3u8-and-autorecord/README.md

 3. Depending on whether you want to auto-record the streamer's broadcast, enter True or False ( if there is no True in file, autorecord feature is disabled )
 4. press enter once

-However, you must not press enter if you don't have a streamer to write more, or program will crash.
+However, you must not press enter like below if you don't have a streamer to write more, or program will crash.

 ![Alt text](https://i.imgur.com/mImLmwh.png)

-like this

 m3u8 link will be saved in yyyy-mm\(streamerid).txt and log.txt will appear to save last stream status and to prevent overlapping m3u8 address in file